BasJansenDev/concurrentqueue/docs/page.md

+---
+layout: post
-# Part 1: Building a not so fast, not lock-free, yet concurrent queue.
+title: "Part 1: Building a not so fast, not lock-free, yet concurrent queue"
+---

 Starting off with the basics, there are a few key components required to create a concurrent queue that will help us build a foundation for later improvements.
 The name itself already gives us a great hint at what we’re trying to achieve: